 The movie also took the classic Disney route of throwing in Easter eggs that adults were more likely to catch onto.
 The most notable of these is the chase/fight scene between Moana and Maui on their small boat, and the huge pirate ships of the Kakamora coconut monsters, which is an obvious (and hilarious) shoutout to another excellently feminist movie, Mad Max: Fury Road.
 Moana’s insistent and increasingly angry repetition of the lines her grandmother told her to say to Maui once she found him seem to be a clear callback to a certain revenge-driven Spaniard, name of Inigo Montoya.
 And the writers weren’t above calling out their own bosses, poking fun at the idea of what makes a girl a princess (a title that Moana rejects).
 “You’re wearing a skirt and have an animal sidekick,” Maui points out to her.
 “Seems like a princess to me.”

-In terms of Disney princess feminism, Moana seems like logical end point of a very long journey.
+In terms of Disney princess feminism, Moana seems like the logical end point of a very long journey.
 Like Elsa, she is heir to her respective throne, and never has to defend herself from any kind of institutionalized sexism.
 Even Maui, despite his initial disdain, never reduces her to her gender; it’s “but you’re just a human” rather than “you’re just a girl”.
 And in terms of romantic entanglements, the movie shot past Princess “I’ll be shooting for my own hand” Merida and Princess “whoops I have bad taste in men, but I love my sister more” Anna to a story that doesn’t have the slightest whisper of a love interest.
 And while in the overall scheme of things, girls and women of color are less likely to be given fairy tale-esque romances and to be treated like, well, a princess, this isn’t historically the case for Disney, as Mulan, Pocahontas, Tiana, and Jasmine all do have love interests.
 It was refreshing to have a story about a girl that was purely an archetypal hero’s journey, untarnished by sexism or an unnecessary romantic subplot.

-On the surface, it seems like Disney went to a lot of work to get the cultural representation in Moana right.
+On the surface, it seems like Disney went through a lot of work to get the cultural representation in Moana right.
 While the directors were still white, the movie was co-written and scored by people of native Polynesian ancestry, and the credits thanked eleven separate expert cultural consultants from different Polynesian islands for their work on the film.
 By and large, the issues that have cropped up (here are some good threads to check out) seem like endemic Disney problems rather than issues specific to this particular movie.
 The major critique I’ve seen is that the creators took the wide variety of Pacific Islander cultures and smushed them into one Disney-friendly, vaguely Polynesian flavor, and I definitely give them that.
 This is something Disney does to almost every culture it portrays in its movies, from the classic Princess movies on through the Disney Renaissance—most of their movies are a handwave at a huge chunk of a map—but it’s particularly bad to do this to cultures or groups that have been historically marginalized.
 It hurts more to have that mushed togetherness happen to groups who don’t have a realistic representation of their culture elsewhere in pop culture.
 The other critique is one I’ve also seen of the Norse deities in the Marvel universe—to many Pacific Islander people, Maui is a pivotal figure in their history as well as a demigod, and there’s something demeaning about reinventing him as a cocky cartoon sidekick.
-While no movie is perfect, in the less-than-a-week that it’s been out, it’s become apparent that they could have done more diligence in using this culture as a setting for the movie, for example, by sticking to a specific Polynesian culture and portraying it in extensive and correct detail rather than blurring them all together.
+While no movie is perfect, in the less-than-a-week that it’s been out, it’s become apparent that they could have applied more diligence in using this culture as a setting for the movie, for example, by sticking to a specific Polynesian culture and portraying it in extensive and correct detail rather than blurring them all together.
 And while the two white directors’ resume of Disney movies is impressive, surely a native Polynesian director could have taken the helm?

 Blemishes and all, I did love this movie even more than I expected to.
 From start to finish, I thought it was an inspiring and inspired take on the old Disney Princess formula.
 And maybe one day soon I’ll be able to listen to “I Am Moana” without immediately bursting into tears, but I’m not making any bets on that just yet.
-However, taking the criticisms of the movie into mind, I’m also definitely driven to learn more about the variety within actual Polynesian cultures, and to educate myself about what Disney could have done better.
+However, keeping the criticisms of the movie in mind, I’m also definitely driven to learn more about the variety within actual Polynesian cultures, and to educate myself about what Disney could have done better.
 I hope that those who enjoyed the movie take their passion for it and do the same.

 Hear more from Lady Saika on Character Reveal, the podcast she cohosts with BrothaDom!